ayezinhtun/1cng-protal-user-guide/docs/Compute/Guides For Apache CloudStack/Instance Backups.md

 **Stack Console** provides automated backup options on a daily, weekly, or custom schedule, allowing for seamless data recovery without manual intervention.
 Implementing backups is crucial for safeguarding your data and reducing downtime in case of unexpected issues.

 - To automatically backup instance, go to the **Backups** tab.
-- The **Backups** provides a to set automatic backups of the instance or yo can schedule backup for sometime.
+- The **Backups** provides a to set automatic backups of the instance or you can schedule backup for sometime.

 ![alt text](vmimages/vm-backups.png)